Martineau Gardens – an outdoor learning environment

 Secondary Schools: Secondary booking form

 Garden Tour: 2 hours in the gardens for up to 15 children who will receive a tour lasting in the region of 1 – 1.5 hours, delivered by a member of staff.
-The cost is £40.
-Garden Tours booking form
+Garden tours booking form

 Self-led activities (without our staff): Book your educational visit to Martineau Gardens, but lead all outdoor learning activities yourself.
 The cost is £1 per head.

 Please note: All visits must be booked in advance, please read through our terms and conditions which you can download here:

 Young people from Secondary Schools in Birmingham also have the opportunity to spend two weeks on work experience learning about horticulture, alongside a diverse range of volunteers.